Ethan Vernon: 2022–present

 In 2022, he joined on a two-year contract.
 In March, he won the fifth stage of the Volta a Catalunya, his first professional win.
 Vernon next took back-to-back wins at the Okolo Slovenska in September, taking the prologue and first stage.

 In January 2023, Vernon won the Trofeo Palma, his second race of the season.
 A month later, he won the first two stages of the Tour du Rwanda followed by the first stage of the Tour de Romandie in April.
 In early August, he returned to the track, taking his first elite World Championships title in the elimination race.
 A few weeks later, he returned to road racing, taking the prologue of the Deutschland Tour.

 He signed a three-year contract with starting in 2024.
 In 2024, he won his first race of the year: the opening stage of the Tour des Alpes-Maritimes in February.
 In May, he entered his first Grand Tour: the Giro d'Italia.

+At the 2026 Commonwealth Games in Glasgow, he won a gold medal in the team pursuit, and a bronze in the scratch race.